 There is also a State University – The Anambra State University (that used to be Anambra State University of Science and Technology)

 Therefore, the literacy rate in Anambra is better than that of various other states in the country.
 In fact, there are claims that primary and secondary school enrollment in Anambra State is one of the highest in Nigeria.

-The State have a rich history, that extends to the 9th century AD.
-There were discoveries of superb works of art in iron, bronze and copper, that belongs to the ancient Kingdom of Nri; which showed their impressive divine Kingship administrative system.
+The State has a rich history, that extends to the 9th century AD.
+There were discoveries of superb works of art in iron, bronze and copper, that belong to the ancient Kingdom of Nri; which showed their impressive divine Kingship administrative system.